 The Aspire 5 also boasts a 15-inch display and plenty of ports, two benefits you get for that extra weight.

-The battery is nothing to scoff at either, giving you nine hours of life — much higher than most laptops in this price bracket.
+The battery is nothing to scoff at either, giving you eight hours of life — much higher than most laptops in this price bracket.

 But if all you’ll only be using a few basic programs — with some streaming and Youtube mixed in — then it should suffice.